 Transitional Living Program

-New Roads offers long-term, individualized transitional living program, which includes an average of 20 hours of clinical and group services per week.
+New Roads offers a long-term, individualized transitional living program, which includes an average of 20 hours of clinical and group services per week.
 In addition, these clients live in off-campus housing provided by New Roads.
 The transitional living program targets people whose mental, behavioral, or substance-related acuity does not warrant the intensive treatment provided at the residential level of care.
 The focus of the transitional living program is community integration, career building, life planning, employment, and developing supportive life skills building to help young adults learn how to live on their own.

 This program includes: